 Why do we want a lightweight theme?
 Besides getting rid of unnecessary visual clutter, they help your website load super fast which is especially important in today’s ADD society and especially important in today’s rising mobile-browsing trend.
 Fortunately, this trend has forced all themes today to be written with cleaner and lighter code.

-NOTE: I’ve tried over 100 themes from well-known established companies to unknown developers.
+NOTE: I’ve tried over 100 themes from well-known established companies to unknown developers (also had to support them via clients).
 Ultimately, I would say a theme isn’t useful in the long run without a big community to support it.
 You’re bound to run into issues without any solutions and won’t be as inspired to evolve your theme regularly.

 RECOMMENDED for: seasoned WP experts who like tweaking everything little snippet of code, feature, and aesthetic.
 Also good for beginner WP users who want to grow into power users or become a paid WordPress expert.
 Also good for those who want more of a full-featured theme but find Genesis to be too “expensive”.